chill0121/Supervised-Sleep/README.md

 This project is evolving from its original focus on statistical inference and machine learning exploration into a full end-to-end data pipeline.
 While the original analysis—covering EDA, feature engineering, statistical modeling, and machine learning—will remain as a valuable reference, the revamped version will emphasize automation, real-time data processing, and actionable insights from biometric data.

+TODO: Expand on this pipeline summary with more specifics now that the project is underway.

 The new pipeline will include:

 1. Scheduled API requests for data collection